 |Age and ageing are, in part, cultural and social constructs.
 The ways in which individuals, and the societies they live in, perceive and portray age and ageing affect how we understand and respond to an ageing population.

-This one-day conference on 28th April 2014, organised jointly by The British Library, Centre for Policy on Ageing and Queen Mary College, brings together experts from different backgrounds to share and discuss, the many ways in which age and ageing are portrayed and understood and how insights from research can be translated into policy and practice.
+This one-day conference on 28th April 2014, organised jointly by The British Library, Centre for Policy on Ageing and Queen Mary College, brought together experts from different backgrounds to share and discuss, the many ways in which age and ageing are portrayed and understood and how insights from research can be translated into policy and practice.

 |The Centre for Policy on Ageing welcomes the appointment of Lord Geoffrey Filkin as founder Chair of the Big Lottery Fund's Centre for Ageing Better.
 The Centre for Ageing Better aims to be a world class 'What Works' Centre, promoting evidence of what makes for a better life in older age.